antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 }
 ```

-This might look a bit cryptic in at first glance and as you noticed it does not entrily look like the raw HTTP request that was sent.
-But acually Logic Apps has already converted the payload into JSON format, and made things a bit easier for us.
+This might look a bit cryptic at first glance and as you noticed it does not entrily look like the raw HTTP request that was sent.
+But acually Logic Apps has already converted the payload into a `JSON` format, and made things a bit easier for us.
 The blocks in the mulitpart-form data has been converted into array can be found in the `$multipart` property.

-If we break it down the triger output object:
-- `$content` property contains the full body, its encoded with base64
-- `$content-type` you can the boundary value
-- `$multipart` this property continas and array with objects containg the data.
-In this case the body property is as an `application/octet-stream`
+The objects in the array has a `header` and `body`.
+The `header` you view the field name which can be helpful when you want to filter on a specifc field.
+In this case the body is an `application/octet-stream`, but that because Logic Apps is keeping the content "intatct".

+Worth mention is that if you base64 decode the value in the `$content` property you will find the raw HTTP body.

+There is two ways to read the data from this kind of payload, either you loop over the `$mulitpart` array and retieve the values from there.
+Or by using one of the functions `triggerMultipartBody` or `multipartBody` which requires an index.
+I have extened to show case both methods:
 ![workflow](workflow.png)

-The workflow has two different paths, one where we get the mulitpart data by index and other where we loop over the data.

 ## Reflections